noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - having many methods vs not-many methods
       - less methods are easier for the implementer but require more error checking
       - more methods are safer/more specific functionality but require more implementation

     - stateful interfaces
       - methods operate differently based on the current state
       - current state is changed by the sequence of method invocations
       - advantages
-        - there is a less chatter to get the same amount of work done
+        - there is less chatter to get the same amount of work done
         - the order of the method calls does not matter (can check state)

     - stateless interfaces
       - the behavior is not dependent on the history of method invocations
         - there may be internal state to improve performance but the callers of the interface do not reply upon that fact or even know it
       - advantages
         - a small number of operators can service many requests
         - parameter lists are short

     - sequential vs random retrieval
       - iterator interface
         - allows access to a single element in a collection at a particular time